-We account for income taxes by recognizing the amount of taxes payable for the current year and deferred tax assets and liabilities for future tax consequences of events at enacted tax rates that have been recognized in our financial statements or tax returns.
-We perform periodic evaluations of recorded tax assets and liabilities and maintain a valuation allowance, if considered necessary.
+We account for income taxes by recognizing the amount of taxes payable for the current year and deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in our financial statements.
+Under this method, deferred tax assets and liabilities are determined on the basis of the differences between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
+We perform periodic evaluations of recorded tax assets and liabilities and maintain a valuation allowance, if considered necessary based on whether they are more likely than not to be realized.
 The determination of taxes payable for the current year includes estimates.
 We believe that we have appropriate support for the income tax positions taken, and to be taken, on our tax returns and that our accruals for tax liabilities are adequate for all open years based on an assessment of many factors including past experience and interpretations of tax law applied to the facts of each matter.
-No reserves for an uncertain income tax position have been recorded for the years ended December 31, 2018 or 2017.
+No reserves for an uncertain income tax position have been recorded for the years ended December 31, 2019 or 2018.